Blount Springs, Alabama: History

 Blount Springs's mineral springs and rural setting made it a summer resort for thousands of wealthy people from Alabama, Tennessee, Georgia, Mississippi, Louisiana, and more from 1820 to the 1930s.
 The sulfur springs were renowned for their curative properties.
 More than the health benefits, Old Blount became known for its social scene as the gentry of the Black Belt and later the City of Birmingham took advantage of the cooler temperatures of the area during the heat and malarial conditions of late summer.

 The Goff House and Duffee House were antebellum hotels of renown there.
 Col. J. F. B. Jackson built a resort hotel, the Jackson House, in 1872 around the sulfur springs.
 In 1887, Jackson sold the land and hotel to James Sloss and his brother, Mack Sloss, who renamed it Blount Springs Hotel.
-It became one of the finest hotels in the Southeast and was known for its hospitality and the highest quality food and parties.

-Besides hotels, cottages were available for guest use as well as horseback riding, gambling (permitted by state law only at water places), ten pins and plenty of spirits.
+Besides hotels, cottages were available for guest use as well as horseback riding, gambling- via card games, slot machines, and roulette wheels- (permitted by state law only at water places), ten pins and plenty of spirits.
 Many of the regulars owned their own cottages and spent every season (July through October) at the springs.
 Visitors to the springs occasionally made the four-mile trip to the northeast to visit the nearby Bangor Cave.

 Celebrities and important people visited and politicians galore spoke and vacationed there.
 Governors of several states, Senators and other office holders and seekers were constantly visiting.
 Teddy Roosevelt once made an appearance.
 One of the largest stars of the day, Lillian Russell, came for an extended visit and created quite a stir after she enjoyed a day of sunbathing and was covered in chigger bites.
 It took every ounce of butter in the town and surrounding countryside to sooth the most famous body in the country.
 Diamond Jim Brady, New York restaurateur and gentleman friend of Miss Russell, also accompanied her on the trip.